josuigoa/appropos/README.md

 * Extract the `key`.
 * Each variable is set to [class property](https://haxe.org/manual/class-field-property.html).
 * Create a getter called `get_xxx` (where xxx is the variable name).
 This getter returns the value attached to the `key` in the `appropos.Appropos.properties`.
 The setter is disabled.
+* By default the variables are not mutable.
+To enable the setter you must define `-D appropos_read_only=false`.
+In this case, every time you change the value of the variable, it will automatically update the file.

 ## Credits